nielssorensen/OpenEmu-wiki/User-Guide:-Default-Cores.md

-Some systems in OpenEmu include multiples cores, with one selected as the default.
-To change the default core for a supported system:
+Some systems in OpenEmu include multiple cores, with one selected as the default.
+The defaults in place are generally "best" selected for compatibility or maintenance/usability reasons, but if you wish to change the default core for a supported system:

 Launch OpenEmu, go to the Library sidebar, right click on [Name of System] > Default Core, and select the core.